donaldsoncd/md-to-tsv/ReadMe.md

 - Do not place footnotes on any lines written in Arabic script (or a right-to-left script segment, in general) since the mixing of LTR and RTL doesn't work nicely

+## Ajami Lab Use

+This program was originally written to facilitate an Ajami Lab research workflow where I digitized a hand-written notebook from lessons in Jula-language Quranic exegesis that I took.
+It could be useful for others working from a similar context of handwritten notes.

+For working from digital manuscripts, it is likely better to start with [Tropy](https://tropy.org/) in the worfklow discussed here and then use [tsv-to-md](https://github.com/donaldsoncd/tsv-to-md) instead of this program.

 ## Screenshots

 Go from this: